Wanda Martin Burton: Assistant Professor

 Biography

-Dr. Burton received a bachelor’s degree in 2003 and a Master of Science in 2012.
-Dr. Burton has over ten years of experience in the community on a range of public health issues including gender violence, poverty, and disability rights.
-Dr. Burton has worked with children and families across the state of Alabama on prevention education and increasing access to resources and services.
+Dr. Wanda Martin Burton has over ten years of experience in the community on a range of public health issues including gender violence, poverty, and disability rights.
+She has worked with children and families across the state of Alabama on prevention education and increasing access to resources and services.
 She completed a PhD in Health Education and Health Promotion in 2017.
-Dr. Burton has multiple years of Diversity, Equity and Inclusion (DEI) experience in higher education including serving as the Director of Inclusivity for two years.
+Dr. Burton has multiple years of higher education administrative experience.

 Areas of Interest